axibase/atsd/rule-engine/functions-format.md

   convert(number x, string s) string
 ```

-The function divides the number `x` by the specified measurement unit `s` and formats the returned string with one fractional digit.
+Divides the number `x` by the specified measurement unit `s` and formats the returned string with one fractional digit.

 The unit is case-insensitive and can be one of the following: